 I had the idea to move the fridge to the adjacent wall in our kitchen.

-After we moved the fridge I created a DIY beverage bar.
-You can see all about that project HERE.
+After we moved the fridge I created a DIY beverage and coffee bar.

 Once the fridge was moved, we were left with a blank wall.